 Yeah, I'm doing all right, Sean.

-You know, I know a lot of people have been saying that this stage sets the stage for martial law, whatever, and I've been reading all that.
+You know, I know a lot of people have been saying that this sets the stage for martial law, whatever, and I've been reading all that.

-I will tell you, as an American citizen, that if it's gonna prevent other Americans from dying for a short period of time, and I know some people have mandated, but other cases it's not.
+I will tell you as an American citizen that if it's going to prevent other Americans from dying for a short period of time, and I know some people have mandated, in other cases, it's not, I just think it's the right thing to do.

 Now, can we do this every flu season?